Dawie Groenewald

 Dawie Jacobus Groenewald (born c.
 1968) is a South African game farmer, hunting safari operator and convicted wildlife trafficker.
-Groenewald is currently awaiting trial on over 1,600 criminal charges related to wildlife trafficking and rhino poaching in South Africa, as part of the largest wildlife crime case in the country's history.
+Groenewald has been charged with four years in prison or the option of a 2m rand fine after facing more than 1,600 criminal charges related to wildlife trafficking and rhino poaching in South Africa, as part of the largest wildlife crime case in the country's history.
 In 2010, he was convicted of wildlife smuggling after illegally importing a leopard trophy to the United States.
-In 2014, the United States Justice Department indicted Groenewald and his brother on 18 charges related to trafficking and wildlife crimes offenses, although as of 2025, he has not been extradited.
+In 2014, the United States Justice Department indicted Groenewald and his brother on 18 charges related to trafficking and wildlife crimes offenses, although as of 2026, he has not been extradited.

 Biography

 Groenewald owns and operates a 10,600 acre game farm, Pragtig outside of Musina, Limpopo and runs a safari business known as Out of Africa Adventurous Safaris.
 Before becoming a safari operator and game farmer, Gronewald was a police officer.

 Out of Africa Adventurous Safaris

 Beginning in the 1990s, Out of Africa Adventurous Safaris advertised safari trips to hunting clubs in the United States, notably in Michigan and at trade shows.
 The company organised hunting tours in Botswana, Tanzania, South Africa and Zimbabwe.
 Groenewald managed the company with his brother Janneman Groenewald, who lived in Autauga County Alabama, where he managed the company's U.S. operations.

 In 2003, Gronewald began offering hunting tours of Zimbabwe.
 Critics alleged Gronewald and Out of Africa operated illegal safaris on the lands of evicted white farmers and was insulated from scrutiny by ties to the country's ZANU-PF government.
 In September 2005, Gronewald and Out of Africa Adventurous Safaris was banned from entering Zimbabwe by the country's Parks and Wildlife Management Authority.
 At the time, David Coltart, a Zimbabwean cabinet official, described Gronewald's operation as "a cruel organisation which has no respect for the environment".

 Groenewald denied his company was operating unethically.
 He said, "The white Zimbabweans hunting in Zim don't want anyone else coming in there to hunt—they hate South Africans coming to hunt in their kingdom".

 In 2010, despite the ban, it was reported that Gronewald still offered hunting safari tours in Zimbabwe, under the moniker Africa Dream Safaris.

 In 2006, Groenewald was suspended from the South African Professional Hunters Association over accusations of poaching and for bringing the organisation into disrepute.
 At the time, other big game hunters alleged Gronewald was hunting illegally on his safari hunts.
 Game farm owner and big game hunter Dale McClelland notified Safari Club International about Gronewald's conduct, but the organization's ethics committee did not act on the allegations.
 An indictment by the United States Justice Department would later detail from 2005 to 2010, Out of Africa Adventurous Safaris charged American hunters up to $15,000 to shoot rhinoceros and other African wildlife without legal permits.